HackYourFutureBelgium/digital-empowerment/README.md

 ### Goals for the project
   - **Teach people without prior experience to use a computer for basic tasks**: this teaching will both be accompanied and unaccompanied.
 It’s important to have the least amount of text as possible present on the site, everything should be visual and interactive.
-  - Allow Hobo to manage the application without developer interference: Application administrators at hobo should be able to manage the application’s contents and users easily and without having to consult a developer.
+  - **Allow Hobo to manage the application without developer interference**: Application administrators at hobo should be able to manage the application’s contents and users easily and without having to consult a developer.

 ### Goals for the students
   - Learn to understand an existing codebase in a short period of time